-Language — Digital communications must address the users’ language preference.
+Digital communications must address the users’ language preference.
 The use of machine or automatic translations as a sole solution is strongly discouraged even if a disclaimer is added.
 If government agencies decide to use translation software, they should have the translation reviewed by a qualified language professional before posting it to the website to ensure that the translation correctly communicates the message in a culturally relevant manner.
 USAGov en Español (formerly known as GobiernoUSA.gov), the trusted source for government information in Spanish, offers users a complete experience including content, navigation, and all functionalities and features in that language.

-Culture — Agencies should conduct usability tests to understand the cultural considerations of their target audience.
+Agencies should conduct usability tests to understand the cultural considerations of their target audience.
 Regardless of language used, the online experience must be culturally relevant to achieve an emotional connection with the audience.
-Although GobiernoUSA.gov and USA.gov, its English-language counterpart, have the same structure, and look and feel, the Spanish site offers content and images that resonate with the Hispanic community.
+Although USAGov en Español and USA.gov, its English-language counterpart, have the same structure, and look and feel, the Spanish site offers content and images that resonate with the Hispanic community.

-Users’ Expectations — Manage users' expectations by notifying when a user is going to navigate to an English-only area, external website, or will require a special program or software to view an application.
-The State Department’s U.S Passports & International Travel site indicates English-only content by adding “en inglés” next to links available in English.
-“En inglés” should be part of the link to comply with section 508 of the Rehabilitation Act (29 U.S.C.
+Manage users' expectations by indicating when a user is going to navigate to an English-only area, external website, or will require a special program or software to view an application.
+The USAGov en Español website indicates that a link is pointing to English-only text by adding “en inglés” in parentheses at the end of the link.
+“En inglés” should also be part of the link to comply with Section 508 of the Rehabilitation Act (29 U.S.C.
 794d).
 For example, Desarrolladores (en inglés) is a correctly formatted link from the USAGov en Español website footer.

 Enable users to toggle between comparable content or features on the English and multilingual websites if available.
 Users on the National Cancer Institute can go back and forth between their English and Spanish pages without having to go through the home page.

 8. Digital Features and Functionality